pwndoc/pwndoc/docs/docxtemplate.md

 ### bookmarkCreate

-// Creates a text block or simple location bookmark:
-// - Text block: {@name | bookmarkCreate: identifier | p}
-// - Location: {@identifier | bookmarkCreate | p}
-// Bookmark identifiers need to begin with a letter and contain only letters,
-// numbers, and underscore characters: non-conforming characters are
-// automatically replaced by underscores.

 Creates a text block or a location bookmark:

 - *Text block bookmarks* contain some text which can then be referenced in a clickable reference field using the `bookmarkRef` filter.